 How to Bake a Lamb Cake

-Once you’ve made your batter, pour 6 full cups into the front half of the pan (the side without the small vent hole).
+Once you’ve made your batter, pour 6 full cups of batter into the front half of the pan (the side of the mold without the small vent hole).
 The batter should come right to the rim, almost to the point of overflowing.

 Snap the back half of the pan in place and tie tightly together in two places with bakers’ twine.
 Just in case, consider placing aluminum foil on the bottom rack of your oven to catch any batter that may seep through while baking.

 Remove from the oven and let your lamb cake cool in the pan on a cooling grid for 5 minutes.
-Remove top half of pan and cool 5 minutes more.
-Replace top pan, turn cake over and remove bottom pan.
-It may be necessary to tap pan with the handle of a spatula to free cake from pan.
+Remove the top half of the pan and cool for 5 minutes more.

-Let cake rest in front half of pan, lying down, until completely cool (at least 4 hours).
+Let the cake rest in the front half of the pan, lying down, until cooled completely to room temperature (at least 4 hours).

-Remove the cake from the lamb cake mold by placing one hand gently on cake surface and setting cake and pan upright on serving platter.
-Carefully slip pan top away from cake.
+Remove the cake from the lamb cake mold by placing one hand gently on the cake surface and setting the cake and pan upright on a serving platter.
+Carefully slip the pan top away from the cake.

 If your cake stands a little unlevel, that’s OK.
-Just trim the bottom or prop underneath with icing.
+Just trim the bottom or prop underneath with frosting.

 How to Decorate Your Lamb Cake

-Prepare a decorating bag with white icing and round tip 3 to pipe the eyes, nose and mouth.
+Prepare a piping bag with white frosting and round tip 3 to pipe the eyes, nose and mouth.